magiclane/magiclane-maps-sdk-for-flutter-docs-context7/guides/4_maps/02_adjust-map.md

 You can call the ``skipAnimation()`` method of ``GemMapController`` to bypass the animation.
 To check if an animation is in progress the `isAnimationInProgress` getter can be used.
 To check if the camera is moving (as a consequence of an animation or not), the `isCameraMoving` getter can be used.

+Do not confuse the `zoomLevel` with the `slippyZoomLevel`.
+The `slippyZoomLevel` is a value linked with the tile system.

+### Converting between screen and WGS coordinates

 In order to convert a screen position to WGS coordinates, the ``GemMapController.transformScreenToWgs()`` method is used:
 ```dart
 Coordinates coordsToCenter = mapController.transformScreenToWgs(Point(pos.x, pos.y));